bitsondisk/k8s-jobs/README.md

 `kbatch -n kbatch-test-pi -i perl --time 100 'perl -Mbignum=bpi -wle "print bpi(2000)"'`

-This example job has the name of `kbatch-test-pi`, uses the image `perl`, has a maximum execution time of 100 seconds, and runs the command `perl -Mbignum=bpi -wle "print bpi(2000)"` inside the container.
+This example job has the name of `kbatch-test-pi`, uses the image `perl`, has a maximum execution time of 100 minutes, and runs the command `perl -Mbignum=bpi -wle "print bpi(2000)"` inside the container.
 This also demonstrates the alternative quoting of the command and args to not parse the parenthesis in the shell.